How to attend parties (without sacrificing your fitness goals). Group of people gathered for a rooftop party.

 At KJO Coaching, we aim to give our clients the autonomy to choose how they navigate social events while we provide guidance and support so they can still reach their goals.

-These are some of the tips we encourage our clients to follow to help them navigate social events without feeling like they’re sacrificing their goals.
+These are some of the tips we encourage our clients to follow to help them navigate social events without feeling like they're sacrificing their weight loss (or any other) fitness goals.

-If you’re attending a social event with a buffet or potluck, take a look at the food options and decide what you’d like to eat.
+If you're attending a social event with a buffet or potluck meal, look at the food options and decide what you'd like to eat before grabbing any food.
 When you put food on your plate, make sure that it fits comfortably.

 You don’t want a plate that’s overflowing with food.

 Aim to fill half of your plate with protein and vegetables to stay full for longer.
-This will also help you feel more in control of your decisions.
+This will also help you increase your confidence and feel more in control of your decisions.

 If you’re counting calories or tracking macros, get a head start before you even get to the event.